HANY ARMANIOUS: STONE SOUP

 In Stone Soup, Hany Armanious, one of Australia’s leading artists, brings these objects back into view.
 Through the casting process, he remakes them as near-perfect doubles so precise they unsettle what we think we know.

-Armanious’s artworks remind us of the joy of beholding objects for the very first time, while unravelling the uncertainty of knowing the world through its things.
+His sculptures remind us of the joy of seeing something as if for the very first time, while unravelling our uncertainty about how we come to know the world through its things.

 Curator Laurence Sillars says: “Armanious’s practice is not merely an exploration of the object, but an invitation to dwell in the uncertainty of perception itself – a quiet but radical challenge to the assumption that the world is a stable place.
 Throughout, there is joy, a celebration of being, touching, of looking so intently that the familiar becomes strange.
 In an age of synthetic realities, this is a profoundly generative act.
 Like stepping into a place where the language is unfamiliar and every word must be relearned, his sculptures offer the thrill and vertigo of finding one’s bearings in a newly translated world – a place where, in order to truly see, we must first allow ourselves to be lost.”

-Stone Soup is a major exhibition of more than 80 works spanning 15 years of Armanious’s practice, including a new commission and many works never before seen in Australia.
+Stone Soup is the artist’s largest exhibition to date, featuring more than 80 works spanning 15 years of practice, including a new commission and many works never before seen in Australia.

 Free Entry